Driving in Iceland: The ONLY guide you will ever need! (Mistakes, tips and secrets)

 We showed our Indian driving license while at the rental car office and that sufficed.
 We were not asked for an International Driving License like we were asked when we rented a car for our self drive trip in Italy.

-Which side of the road to drive in Iceland?
+What side of the road does Iceland drive on?

 Until 1968, Icelanders drove on the left side of the road just like the British and Irish, but as more imported cars from Europe had the drivers seat on the left, Iceland too shifted their driving side from the left to the right side.